• Skip to primary navigation

 What does blanching the broccoli do?

-Broccoli is a very sulphurous and sinewy vegetable, much like cauliflower.
+This green vegetable is a very sulphurous and sinewy, much like cauliflower.

 The high-heat water molecules stop enzymatic and gaseous actions that naturally occur in broccoli-these actions cause loss of color, flavor and affect the texture of the vegetable.